SHI-Yuting/PHYS5120_HKUST/README.md

 Please note the following:

-· I have not received an A+ in this course, and my answers may not be 100% correct.
+· I have not received an A+ in this course, and my answers are not 100% correct.
 I encourage you to apply your own critical thinking.

 · In one of the assignments, I scored 60/100, so please approach the material with care.